 - Purchase ONE DAY PASS: Adults $20; Youth $10

-When purchasing an ONE DAY PASS ONSITE, please arrive at least 30 minutes prior to your desired tour time, as Palace Tours are limited capacity and fill up quickly, especially on weekends.
+Tickets for ONE DAY PASSES ARE AVAILABLE 7 DAYS A WEEK ONSITE.
+Please arrive at least 30 minutes prior to your desired tour time, as Palace Tours are limited capacity and fill up quickly, especially on weekends.

+ONE DAY PASSES may be purchased in advance ONLINE for WEEKENDS ONLY.
+To reserve your tour and purchase a ONE DAY PASS for a WEEKEND ONLINE, click HERE.
 ONLINE sales for ONE DAY PASSES for the current weekend close on Friday at 3 PM.
-Limited tickets for Palace Tours will be available for purchase on-site at Ticket Desks.
+Tickets for Palace Tours will be available for purchase on-site at Ticket Desks as well.

 GALLERIES & GARDENS PASS